voodooattack/when-ts/README.md

 - Events can access the next state being actively mutated by the current tick through the read-only property `history.nextState`.

-- The state can be rewound to a previously recorded state using the `history.rewind(n)` method. `history.rewind(2)` will cause the program to rewind by two full ticks (the tick counter will be decremented as needed).
+- The state can be rewound to a previously recorded state using the `history.rewind(t)` method. `history.rewind(2)` will cause the program to rewind to the discrete tick `t` (the tick counter will be decremented as needed).
 If this occurs inside an event handler, further events will not be processed.

-- `history.rewind` accepts a second parameter with optional variable to pass after rewinding to the past state, `history.rewind(2, { backToTheFuture: true })` will rewind and mutate the past state by setting the variable `backToTheFuture` to `true`.
+- `history.rewind` accepts a second parameter with optional variable to pass after rewinding to the past state, `history.rewind(2, { backToTheFuture: true })` will rewind to tick `2` and mutate the past state by setting the variable `backToTheFuture` to `true`.

 - State history can be erased at any time using `history.clear();`.